Meeting Program

 Introduction: Maryellen Giger, University of Chicago, Chair

-Moderator: Martin Yaffe, University of Toronto
+Moderator: Martin Yaffe, University of Toronto4:00pm - Break

 6:00pm - Welcome Reception, with heavy hors d’oeuvres